Preventing fraud and fraudulent behaviour

 what businesses need to do now

-This will make organisations liable under the new offence of failing to prevent fraud if a person acting on its behalf commits any of a range of specified fraud offences.
+An organisation will be liable under the new offence if a person acting on its behalf commits any of a range of specified fraud offences.
 Strongly supported by the Serious Fraud Office and the Law Commission, the new legislation, and in particular the new failure to prevent fraud offence, is aimed at improving fraud prevention procedures and strengthening corporate culture to reduce the risk of fraudulent behaviours.

 a man and a woman in suits working on a laptop